-For my Social Warfare review, I’ll be looking at the Pro version.
+For this Social Warfare review, we’ll be looking at the Pro version.

 In the Pro version, here are the features that you get: